JoelBird/joelbird.github.io/paymentSplitter.md

 ![27](/assets/paymentSplitterImages/27.PNG)

-- Paste the Shares Array into the "shares" field of the addpayees function and paste the Address Array into the "Payees" field of the addPayees function and click "Write":
+- Paste the Shares Array into the "shares" field of the addpayees function and paste the Address Array into the "Payees" field of the addPayees function and click "Write" and confirm the transaction in metamask:

 ![28](/assets/paymentSplitterImages/28.PNG)
 ![29](/assets/paymentSplitterImages/29.PNG)

 ---

-- Confirm the transaction in metamask

 - Contributors can use the release function with their inserted metamask wallet address and you can transfer ownership of the contract if you wish: